Oktagon 74: Bolander Vs. Szabová - Full Results From Prague

 Oktagon 74 Main Card Results

-- Tipsport Gamechanger Quarterfinal: Cecilie Bolander (c) vs Lucia Szabová – Oktagon MMA women’s bantamweight championship bout
+- Tipsport Gamechanger Quarterfinal: Lucia Szabová def.
+Cecilie Bolander (c) via TKO (punches and elbows) 3:11 of Round 1 to win the Oktagon MMA women’s bantamweight championship.

 Oktagon 74 Preliminary Card